-Chef Jose Andres Has Served Nearly 1.5 Million Meals To Hungry Puerto Ricans
+Chef José Andrés Has Served Nearly 1.5 Million Meals To Hungry Puerto Ricans

 Boxes of apples and stacks of canned Goya beans line the rounded hallways of the Coliseo.
 Open areas are set up with long tables covered in sandwich-making supplies — bread, ham, cheese, mayonnaise.
 A volunteer writes the totals on a piece of poster board hanging on the wall.
 By the end of the day, they'll have made almost 25,000 sandwiches.

-Many of the meals will be loaded on trucks for delivery to remote regions of the the island.
-"We have the food trucks that reach any area that sometimes have difficult access, one house here, one house there," Andres says.
+Many of the meals will be loaded on trucks for delivery to remote regions of the island.
+"We have the food trucks that reach any area that sometimes have difficult access, one house here, one house there," Andrés says.

 Food is also available for pickup.
 Among those in line on this day are Zelides Enid and three of her friends.
 They're here to get some 300 meals to take to their neighborhood in Canóvanas, two cities over.